Brian Fobbs

-Brian Fobbs (born February 17, 1998) was an American professional basketball player for EWE Baskets Oldenburg in the Basketball Bundesliga (BBL).
+Brian Fobbs (born February 17, 1998) is an American professional basketball player for EWE Baskets Oldenburg in the Basketball Bundesliga (BBL).
 He played college basketball for Genesee Community College and Towson.

 High school career

 Fobbs attended Bishop Kearney High School in Irondequoit, New York.
 He was not the featured player on offense as a junior, averaging about seven points per game.
 As a senior, Fobbs averaged 10 points per game.
 He did not receive any notable collegiate offers, so he committed to Genesee Community College.

 College career

 As a sophomore at Genesee, Fobbs averaged 26.4 points and 12.7 rebounds per game.
 He had nine games in which he scored 30 or more points, including a single-game program record of 46 points.
-Fobbs was named NJCAA Division II First Team All-American.
+Fobbs was named a NJCAA Division II First Team All-American.

 He signed with Towson over an offer from Robert Morris.
 On December 11, 2018, he scored 32 points in an 80–76 overtime win against UMBC, including the game-winning three-pointer with 10.4 seconds left.
 Fobbs averaged 17.5 points and 5.9 rebounds per game as a junior, earning Second Team All-CAA honors.
 On December 10, 2019, he scored a career-high 33 points and hit seven three-pointers in a 77–71 win against UMBC.
 As a senior, Fobbs averaged 16.3 points and 4.9 rebounds per game.
 He was again named to the Second Team All-CAA.
 Fobbs finished his career with 1,083 points at Towson, becoming the first junior college transfer to score over 1,000 points since 1978.